Members of Court may be contacted via the Clerk to Court Bruce Purdon

 Owen Cox is a Security Liaison Officer within the Directorate of Estates and Facilities.
 He is also the Branch Chair of the Unison Aberdeen Universities trade union, as well as co-chair of the Unison Scottish Higher Education Committee which incorporates all of the HE branches based in Scotland.

 He has had quite a varied career across his working life including working for British rail as a shunter, working in hotels in a number of positions (food service, accommodation, housekeeping, conference and events and as an auditor of the daily hotel business).

 He also worked as a Facilities Manager in the oil industry, in a number of locations including Africa and Scandinavia.
 He has worked at the University since 2004.

 President of the Students' Association

-AUSA Welfare Officer
+AUSA Vice-President for Welfare

 - Independent Members

-Ms Anne Minto OBE
+Anne Minto OBE